js-ojus/flow/doc/data-model.md

 }
 ```

-#### Message
+### Message
 Messages can be informational or seek action.
-Each message that seeks an action contains a reference to the document that began a workflow, as well as the next node in the workflow.
+Each message that seeks an action contains a reference to the document that began the current workflow, as well as the next node in the workflow.

 ```go
 type Message struct {